hanshanaweerakoon/Media-Transceiver-using-BladeRF/README.md

 # Media Transceiver using BladeRF – EN2130 Communication Design Project

-This project was developed as part of the *EN2130 – Communication Design Project* at the University of Moratuwa.
+This project was developed as project of the *EN2130 – Communication Design Project*.
-It demonstrates a *point-to-point digital wireless communication system* using *Software Defined Radios (SDRs)* to transmit and receive arbitrary files.
+It demonstrates a *point-to-point digital wireless communication system* using *BladeRF* to transmit and receive arbitrary files.

-Currently implemented for *image transmission* over the *2.4 GHz ISM band* using BladeRF hardware and GNU Radio.
+Currently implemented for *File transmission* over the *2.4 GHz ISM band* using BladeRF hardware and GNU Radio.

 ---